vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

         base.Destroy()
 ```

+This class have two new members, Messages and State.
+Because State and Messages are class members, I can't pass in a Scene to grab the actual value until the BeginRun function is executed.

-`BeginRun` relies on `Game.init` to initialize the `State` and `Messages` properties.
+`BeginRun` is modified to call `Game.init` to initialize the `State` and `Messages` properties.

-`Update` relies on `Game.mapAllEvent` to get messages from all events.
-It will then call `Game.update` to process all the messages.
-In this implementation, I have it so that all followup messages will be handled in the next frame update.
-Another implementation will have the update continued until no followup messages is received rather handling the followup messages in the next frame.
-However, this implemtation is simpler and prevent infinite loop from messages following each other.
+`Update` now call `Game.mapAllEvent` to get all event messages.
+It will then call `Game.update` to process all messages.
+In this implementation, I have it so that any follow up messages will be handled in the next frame update.
+Another implementation will have the update continued until no follow up message is received instead.
+However, this is simpler and prevent infinite loop from messages following each other.

 ### Creating a C# script